Quickstart Guide

 Option 1: With Nix (Recommended)

-The easiest way to get started is with Nix, which automatically sets up all dependencies including the relay server:
+The easiest way to get started is with Nix, which automatically sets up all dependencies:

 # Install Nix with flakes support